stackery/npm-install-que/readme.md

 > Que up your module dependencies, and automatically install them one-by-one.

-Installing dependencies one at a time allows you to keep an eye on things in case they go wrong.
-It also puts less strain on npm for large, problematic installations.
-Sometimes npm hangs during the install, and you have to retry the *entire* install all over again.
-To deal with that, I wrote this cli tool that attempts to install your dependencies one at a time, and keeps track of the modules that failed.
+Installing dependencies one at a time allows you to keep an eye on things in case something goes wrong.
+It also puts less strain on your `npm install` for large, problematic installations.
+Sometimes npm hangs during the install, and you have to retry the
+*entire* install all over again. :confused: To deal with this, I wrote this cli tool that attempts to install your dependencies one at a time, and keeps track of the modules that failed.
 Doing this means that if you have to attempt a re-install, you only have to re-install the modules that failed.